rtek1000/HW-401A/README.md

 This device was purchased on the AliExpress website, but was received defective.
 - A 1uF capacitor was missing and the USB connector was inoperative.

+The STM8S003F3P6 MCU firmware is not accessible (it is read protected) but an alternative firmware can be made easily.

+The MCU monitors the state of the electrodes, which have a pull-down resistor.
+When a short circuit occurs in the electrodes, a pulse is triggered (from 20ms to 60ms, in steps of 10ms for each LED).
+The battery is monitored through voltage.

 ![img](https://raw.githubusercontent.com/rtek1000/HW-401A/main/Doc/Image1.png)

 ![img](https://raw.githubusercontent.com/rtek1000/HW-401A/main/Doc/Image2.png)